Storyflow Logo

 Best for: Documentary filmmakers, narrative pre-production, brand-film teams, anyone whose treatment lives close to a beat sheet.

 Verdict: The strongest treatment tool for the revision layer.
 Pair with Scrivener or Final Draft for the prose layer if you want a long-form writing experience separate from the canvas.
+The fastest way to test the claim: open the Film Plan template, which places the treatment, beats, and reference zones on one board, and keep each subject or lead on a Character Profile template card the AI can read during critique.

 Key features